EnzoFilangi/efrei-2023-st2-tst-prj-team-E/TestPlan.md

 Acceptance : Verify that you are redirected to a page to edit the user, and a page to delete the user

 Works : Yes

+## 3 - Edit Employee page
+### 3.1 - The page should display the correcy information

+Description : Go to edit an employee, and read the displayed information

+Acceptance : The information should be correct

+Works : Yes

+### 3.2 - Update basic information using correct values

+Description : Click on "Update basic info", change the name and email adress of the employee, then click on "Update"

+Acceptance : The changes are reflected on the employe's detail page

+Works : Yes

+### 3.3 - Update adress using correct values

+Description : Click on "Update address", change the adress of the employee, then click on "Update"

+Acceptance : The changes are reflected on the employe's detail page

+Works : Yes

+### 3.4 - Update adress using a negative ZIP Code

+Description : Click on "Update address", change the adress of the employee and specify a negative zip code, then click on "Update"

+Acceptance : The changes should be rejected

+Works : No, the negative zip code is accepted

+### 3.5 - Update contract with correct values

+Description : Click on "Update contract", change the job title of the employee, then click on "Update"

+Acceptance : The changes are reflected on the employe's detail page

+Works : Yes

+### 3.6 - Try to change the employee's start date using direct HTTP requests

+Description : Using some software to make HTTP requests such as Postman, send a POST request to "https://e.hr.dmerej.info/add_employee" and change the date in the "hiring_date" field

+Acceptance : The changes should be rejected

+Works : No, the hiring date is changed

+### 3.7 - Promote an employee as manager

+Description : Click on "Promote as manager", then click on "Proceed"

+Acceptance : The changes are reflected on the employe's detail page

+Works : Yes

+### 3.8 - Add an employee to a team

+Description : Click on "Add to team", then choose an existing teams, then click on "Add"

+Acceptance : The employee is now listed in the team they were added to

+Works : Yes

+### 3.9 - Add an employee to a team lists all teams

+Description : Click on "Add to team", then click on the selection dropdown

+Acceptance : All teams are listed

+Works : Yes

+### 3.10 - Add an employee to a team removes the employee from their previous team

+Description : Choose an employee that is in a team.
+Click on "Add to team", then choose another team, and click "Add"

+Acceptance : The employee is removed from their previous team and added to the new one

+Works : Yes

+### 3.10 - Try to add an employee to a non-existent team using direct HTTP requests

+Description : Using some software to make HTTP requests such as Postman, send a POST request to "https://e.hr.dmerej.info/employee/1/add_to_team" with a non existent team in the "team" field

+Acceptance : The server refuses the request

+Works : Yes